AJ Storr

-Ambrozino Lecaster Storr Jr. (born August 26, 2003) is an American college basketball player for the Ole Miss Rebels.
-He previously played for the St. John's Red Storm, the Wisconsin Badgers, and the Kansas Jayhawks.
+Ambrozino Lecaster Storr Jr. (born August 26, 2003) is an American college basketball player for the UNLV Runnin' Rebels of the Mountain West Conference.
+He previously played for the St. John's Red Storm, Wisconsin Badgers, Kansas Jayhawks and Ole Miss Rebels.

-Early life and high school career
+Early life

-Storr was raised in Rockford, Illinois and played his first three years of high school basketball at Kankakee High School in Kankakee, Illinois.
-He then moved to Las Vegas, Nevada with his father, Ambrozino, and attended Bishop Gorman High School to complete his junior year.
+Storr was raised in Rockford, Illinois and played his freshman year of high school at Rockford Lutheran School before moving to Kankakee, Illinois and attending Kankakee High School the next season.
+He then moved to Las Vegas, Nevada with his father, Ambrozino, and attended Bishop Gorman High School to complete his junior year, but did not play due to the COVID-19 season cancellation.
 Storr spent the 2020–21 season at AZ Compass Prep in Chandler, Arizona, where he helped lead the Dragons to a 28–2 season and a semifinals appearance in the 2021 GEICO Nationals.
 He was teammates with future NBA player TyTy Washington Jr. After he graduated, Storr attended IMG Academy in Bradenton, Florida for his postgraduate season.
-As a 6 ft 6 in shooting guard, he averaged 22.8 points per game while shooting 60 percent during his postgraduate season at IMG.
+As a 6 ft 6 in shooting guard, he averaged 22.8 points per game while shooting 60 percent at IMG.